 When a professional editor proofreads your dissertation, these are the aspects they take care of.

 Formatting as per academic conventions

 Most journals and publications in various fields of research have an established layout for dissertations, and all your professors will insist you write in a fixed format.
 However, MS Word can be diabolical, refusing to insert table headings or align bulleted points according to your format.
 Instead of wasting your precious time making these mechanical changes, you can let a proofreader take care of them.

 Proofreading for typos

-When you’re finally done writing your dissertation, you’ve probably read the whole thing enough number of times to know every word of every line under every sub-section.
-There is still a chance, though, that you may have wandered off topic in some parts, or accidentally changed the punctuation or spelling (like UK/US or Chicago/MLA variations) in a section you wrote at three a.m. on your tablet in the library.
-A good proofreader will help you exorcise all those ghastly errors that should not be unleashed into the world, and make your dissertation a piece of writing that is gloriously commendable.
+When you’re finally done writing your dissertation, you’ve probably read the whole thing enough number of times to know every word and line under every sub-section.
+There is still a chance, though, that you may have wandered off topic in some parts or accidentally changed the punctuation or spelling (like UK/US or Chicago/MLA variations) in a section you wrote at 3 a.m. on your tablet in the library.
+A good proofreader will help you exorcise all those ghastly errors that should not be unleashed into the world.
+They will also make your dissertation a piece of writing that is gloriously commendable.

 4.5 out of 5 on Google reviews and 4.6 out of 5 on Reviews.co.uk.

 I was happy to receive both a tracked and a clean version of the edited document.

 I will happily recommend PaperTrue to my friends, and I will myself come back on a later occasion.

 Amazing service and a welcoming chat on the website!
 I love the detailed comments and feedback on the tracked document :) They really did a good job at making my debut novel a lot better while still keeping my style of writing!